 The Germantown District (GSSD) is one of 13+ Special Service Districts in the City of Philadelphia.
 The GSSD was originally created in 1995 and provided services to the Germantown and Chelten commercial area until ceasing operations in 2011.
 The GSSD is authorized as a Municipal Authority by City Council through 2025.

 The GSSD was incorporated under and is governed by the PA Municipal Authorities Act 1945 P.L.
 382. The board is governed by by-laws and articles of incorpration.
 Every five years that GSSD submits a plan and budget to cover a 5-year period of time.

 Both the plan and budget must be approved by the City Council of Philadelphia in order for the organization to operate.
 Our current 5-year plan was approved in October 2013 and is good until our fiscal year ends in Septebmber 2018.
 The organization will begin working on the next budget and plan in the fall of 2017.
 Learn more about our current Budget and Plan.

 The GSSD is overseen by a 15 member board of directors, consisting of Germantown residents, community stakeholders and business and property owners from the district.
 The daily responsibilities are managed by an Executive Director.
 Learn more About the Board, and Staff

 The GSSD covers the Central Germantown Business District, which is centered at the intersection of Germantown and Chelten Avenues, the heart of the historic Germantown neighborhood.

-The district includes one of the most historic miles of continous street in the US known as ‘the Great Road’ (another name for Germantown Ave), that houses numerous historic sites that tell the story of:
+The district includes one of the most historic miles of continuous street in the US known as ‘the Great Road’ (another name for Germantown Ave), that houses numerous historic sites that tell the story of: